 Or, try the Liquid Snickers drink, cut up a Snickers bar and put on the rim of the glass as a garnish.

-7. Do candy science.
+#7: Do candy science or kitchen science.

 Sneak in some STEM learning with your leftover candy.